Solar Panels: PV Solar Panels, Prices, & Grants

 This is what harnessing solar energy can represent to your household.
 In addition, installation of solar panels of any type is minimally invasive and can even be finished within a 24-hour period.
 Conservative estimates of savings for PV panels show €250 a year in energy savings, which means for a basic system (keeping in mind that basic systems may not net you a €250 annual saving) it would take 14 years to pay for itself.

 We recommend switching energy providers every 12 months as this can easily save you a few hundred Euro a year.
 Then with the addition of solar panels, and increasing your household’s energy efficiency, you could more than halve your present energy spend.
+The table below breaks down the cheapest offers from Ireland's largest providers.

 To get the most bang for your buck, when opting for solar panels it seems quite clear that Solar PV panels are the way to go, as not only can they greatly contribute towards fulfilling a household’s energy needs, with a diverter hot water bills can also be greatly reduced.